AlejandroSZIOSA/Android-App-Project/README.txt

 I created this App with the intention to help people have more control over “The Pantry” and “Shopping” , using modern technology techniques.
 In this case an Android App

-If you want see a quick look at my App, you can watch the Demo If you want see details "the code" so you can contact me to ggato33@gmail.com
+If you want see a quick look at my App, you can watch the Demo If you want see details "the code" so you can download the zip "My_Private_Inventory"